jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Origin: 265f580 / G5
 GitHub Issue: none
-Status: Open (Backlog since 2026-09-11, D7)
+Status: Complete

 ##### Summary

 The ansible/cloud session deploys the M1 baseline following the M2 sequence and reports the result.
-This is Backlog deployment work under D7;
-M8 Release Verification 3 is its own pre-PR installation check.
+This is Backlog deployment work under D7, moved to the Backlog on 2026-09-11 (see Assignment History); M8 Release Verification 3 is its own pre-PR installation check.

 ##### Completion Criteria